Corruption in Vietnam: Pervasiveness

-Effect
+Effects

 Vietnam is a developing country of about 96 million people as of 2018.
 As of 2012, corruption was considered an obstacle for doing business in Vietnam, and the use of facilitation payments have been widespread when dealing with frontline civil servants at all levels of society.

 Due to the international view of corruption in Vietnam, in 2020, foreign direct investment (FDI) in Vietnam stood at only US$28.5 billion, far below its ASEAN neighbours.

 Government anti-corruption efforts

 In 2016, the ongoing "blazing furnace" (đốt lò) anti-corruption campaign was started by Nguyễn Phú Trọng, general secretary of the Communist Party of Vietnam.
 The anti-corruption campaign began with the arrest of dozens of health officials, including generals.

 In 2021, the Vietnamese government stated that it had taken stronger efforts to combat corruption.

 A major anti-corruption case in the campaign occurred in the middle of 2022, when the Communist Party expelled Health Minister Nguyễn Thanh Long and deputy science minister Pham Cong Tac and prosecuted them for overpricing the sale of COVID-19 testing kits to hospitals.

 In the first eight years of the campaign, more than 2,700 party organisations and 168,000 party members were punished.
 Among them were 33 current or former Central Committee members, and 50 high-ranking military officers.